A Collection of Day of the Dead Songs

 Another comprehensible Day of the Dead song for introducing what the day is about, the graphics here are also helpful for teaching.
 I didn’t love the music itself, and feel like it doesn’t coincide with the cultural context of the holiday.

 This one is a littler creepier, and sort’ve falls under the Halloween category too.

 Recuérdame – Coco

 How could I not include music from Coco?
-Here are two different version, both of which includes scenes from the movie.
+This is a beautiful song with scenes from the movie!

 Day of the Dead Songs for Teens or Adults

 Here are some options for older students or adults as well!

 Calaverita – La Santa Cecilia

 This is a Day of the Dead classic: a lively song with a comprehensible chorus.
 Kara Jacobs has some fantastic resources that go with this song too!
 Just a heads up that Donald Trump appears briefly in one scene– this was before he was elected president, but it may feel political for some.

 I love this re-mix of Recuérdame from Natala Lafourcade.
 It includes scenes from Coco, mixed in with scenes of Lafourcade singing and Day of the Dead contexts.
 Really lovely, folksy version that includes lyrics.